 This module is designed to support the identification of a chosen area of site management practice that can be developed into your Construction Site Management Project.
 You will develop approaches and methods that enable you to ask intelligent questions about your chosen area of practice and to formulate a proposal and plan for the Final Project.
 You will need to discuss and agree your project proposal with both your employer/workplace mentor and module tutor.

 This module builds on your project proposal to implement your project plan and apply chosen inquiry methods towards achieving your negotiated project objectives.
 You will develop your proposal to further define the management problem or area of inquiry including identifying project constraints.
 You will be required to apply in-depth knowledge, understanding, critical, practical and personal skills towards the development of creative and innovative solutions in a practical context.
-The form of assessment will be negotiated but is likely to include a project report, presentation and/or other relevant artifacts.
+The form of assessment will be negotiated but is likely to include a project report, presentation and/or other relevant artefacts.

 This exciting new programme will enable you to study for an honours degree while you are undergoing professional training in construction site management.